cduncan6/ClassroomAttendanceProgram/README.md

 Code repository for the Classroom Attendance Program by Cody Duncan, Mario Esho, Bryan Fillion, Charles Miller, Stephen Murphy, and Jeffery Wang for University of Toledo Capstone Project.

-To download the Xampp program used to setup the server, go to the following link(We do not own Xampp, it is a free product and all licenses and trademarks are the property of Apache Friends.) https://www.apachefriends.org/download.html
+To download the Xampp program used to setup the server, go to the following link(We do not own Xampp, it is a free product and all licenses and trademarks are the property of Apache Friends.)

+https://www.apachefriends.org/download.html

 The zip file called ServerandWebsite contains the following files:

-      1) Capstone folder.
-This folder contains the Classroom Attendance Program web files.
+      1) ClassroomAttendanceProgram zip file.
+This contains the Classroom Attendance Program web files.

       2) .htaccess file.
 This allows html to use PHP in its files.
 Must be placed in the following folder: